 There is a suite of measures that could improve fisheries management and help our oceans thrive, but right now, there is one particular change we could make to give our oceans a better chance of flourishing and help shift to sustainable fisheries management.

-Minister Parker, I ask that you urgently stop the dirty, degrading fishing practice of bottom trawling.
+Minister Parker, I ask that you urgently stop the dirty, destructive fishing practice of bottom trawling on seamounts.
 You have recognised the public concerns about the impacts of bottom trawling.
-Now is the time to act to end it.
+Now is the time to end it.